jordanbell2357/jordanbell2357.github.io/_euler/euler-algebra-I-16.md

 ---
-layout: post
+layout: page
-title: Part I. Section I. Chapter 16.
+title: Chapter 16.
 "Of Powers in general."
+part: I
+section: I
+chapter: 16
 ---

-#### Part I. "Containing the Analysis of Determinate Quantities."
-Section I. "Of the different Methods of calculating Simple Quantities."
-Chapter 16.
-"Of Powers in general."

 <span class="art">168</span> The product which we obtain by multiplying a number once, or several times by itself, is
 called a **power**.
 Thus, a square which arises from the multiplication of a number by itself,